-Within 180 days of ERCOT providing recommended PSS settings to the Generation Resource or at a time mutually agreeable to ERCOT and the Generation Resource, the Generation Resource shall test and tune the PSS to dampen modes with oscillations within the range of 0.2 to 2 Hz or as specified by ERCOT, and place the PSS in-service.
-Final PSS settings shall be provided to ERCOT and the TSP within 30 days of commissioning.

-- (4) If an excitation system on a synchronous Generation Resource greater than or equal to 10 MW is upgraded or replaced after January 1, 2008, the Generation Resource shall install a PSS, determine PSS settings to dampen modes with oscillations within the range of 0.2 to 2.0 Hz, and place the PSS in-service.
-The settings shall be tested and tuned for adequate damping during excitation system commissioning.
-Final PSS settings shall be provided to ERCOT and the TSP within 30 days of commissioning. - (5) If ERCOT determines a change in PSS settings for a synchronous Generation Resource would improve overall system performance, ERCOT shall coordinate with the Generation Resource owner to determine appropriate settings.
-Within 180 days of determining appropriate settings, the Generation Resource owner shall test and tune the PSS to dampen modes with oscillations as requested by ERCOT and place the PSS in-service.
-Final PSS settings shall be provided to ERCOT and the TSP within 30 days of commissioning. - (6) Generation Entities shall conduct performance tests on Power System Stabilizers which have settings or verify PSS performance through comparison with operational data at least every five years, or if equipment characteristics are knowingly modified, within 30 days of the modification. - (7) The results of the most recent PSS test shall be supplied to ERCOT and the TSP within 30 days of a request from ERCOT.
+- (c) If a PSS is newly installed and/or placed in-service the Generation Resource shall establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz.
+The PSS settings shall be tested and tuned to ensure the PSS has appropriate damping characteristics.
+Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date. - (5) If an excitation system on a synchronous Generation Resource greater than 10 MW is modified or replaced after January 1, 2008, the Generation Resource shall install a PSS, establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz, and place the PSS in-service.
+The settings shall be tested and tuned to ensure the excitation system has appropriate damping characteristics.
+Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date. - (6) If it is determined that a change in PSS settings or the addition of a PSS to a synchronous Generation Resource would improve overall system performance, ERCOT shall coordinate with the Generation Resource owner to determine appropriate settings.
+Within 180 days of determining appropriate settings, the Generation Resource owner shall revise the PSS setting and/or install the PSS.
+Any PSS setting established pursuant to this section shall be established to dampen modes with oscillations as directed by ERCOT and place the PSS inservice.
+Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS inservice date. - (7) At least every five years, Generation Entities shall conduct performance tests on PSS settings or verify PSS performance based on operational data.
+If PSS equipment characteristics are modified, the Generation Entity shall conduct a performance test within 30 days of the modification.
+Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date. - (8) The results of PSS tests or PSS performance verification shall be supplied to ERCOT and the TSP within 30 days of a request from ERCOT.